hadisasadi472-ops/hadisasadi-portfolio/README.md

 ---

-## Deployment
+## Development Process

-The website is deployed using Netlify.
+This project was developed as a static HTML website using an AI-assisted workflow.

-Deployment process included:
+The development process included:

-- Connecting GitHub repository
-- Configuring deployment settings
+- Defining website structure and requirements
+- Generating and reviewing HTML code
+- Testing website functionality
+- Deploying the website with Netlify
-- Connecting custom domain
+- Connecting custom domain and configuring DNS
-- Managing DNS records
+- Managing project files with GitHub
-- Enabling SSL certificate

 ## Live Demo